 These exquisite creations generated wide-spread fascination across Russia - both in Chess and in Chess-related art.
 The game had come of age and permeated popular culture in Soviet-Russia by the mid 20th century.

-Meanwhile, The Status of Chess In The West
+The Status of Chess in the West